-This delicious Stir-Fry Spaghetti Squash with Shrimps is a twist on the classic Jiu Hu Char (Stir Fry Jicama), often served as a filling for lettuce wraps.
+This delicious Stir-Fry Spaghetti Squash with Shrimp is a twist on the classic Jiu Hu Char (Stir Fry Jicama), often served as a filling for lettuce wraps.

 Spaghetti squash is a long oblong winter squash with a bright yellow rind.
 It actually looks more like a melon than a squash.
 The flesh is creamy yellow in color and solid when raw but falls away from the fruit in strands or ribbons like spaghetti when cooked.
-The best way to cook it is to cut it in half lengthwise and baked, boiled, or microwaved to get nice long strands of flesh.
+The best way to cook it is to bake, boil, or microwave the squash to get nice long strands of flesh.

 Spaghetti Squash – A Substitute for Gluten Free Pasta

 This nutritious squash is low in calories and can be used as a substitute for gluten free pasta.
 The flesh is very mild tasting and works well with most sauces.
-I really should use it more often in my cooking but the only other recipe on this blog that uses this ingredient is Tutti-frutti Spa-ghetti, a salad I created on a whim.
+I really should use it more often in my cooking.
+The only other recipe on this blog that uses this ingredient is Tutti-frutti Spa-ghetti, a salad I created on a whim.

 World on a Plate

 With the New Year just round the corner, this month’s theme for World on a Plate is Auspicious Food for a Prosperous New Year.
 I am representing Malaysia and the Chinese community there have many different dishes that are considered auspicious because they are puns on Chinese words.